asciifarm/asciifarm/README.md

+000 ASCIIFARM INTRO

+Hi dev!
+Welcome to ASCII-Farm, we are close to the first release, leave your email to get notified on time!

 # 🌱 ASCII-Farm 🚜 asciifarm.io 🚀
-## live streaming dev playtime and courses
+## live streaming coding playtime and courses
-"There is nothing more rewarding to me than dirtying my hands on my keyboard." (any develeoper)
+"There is nothing more rewarding to me than dirtying my hands on my keyboard." (any developer)

-Learn, Try, Discover, Build, Grow!
+Code, Learn, Try, Discover, Build, Grow!

 #### This is the official ASCII-Farm repo 🤓 visit [https://asciifarm.io/](https://asciifarm.io/github-landing) for more info's